Frederic M. Sackett: Senator

 He was elected as a Republican to the United States Senate in 1924 and served from March 4, 1925, to January 9, 1930, when he resigned, having been appointed Ambassador to Germany by President Herbert Hoover.

 Ambassador

 Sackett served as Ambassador to Germany from February 12, 1930, to March 24, 1933.
 On March 23, 1933, the German Reichstag passed an Ermächtigungsgesetz (“empowering law”) which gave then-Chancellor Hitler's executive branch the authority to make laws without parliamentary approval, allowing Hitler to rule by decree.
-On March 24, 1933, Sackett sent a telegram to the State Department: "On the basis of this law the Hitler Cabinet can reconstruct the entire system of government as it eliminates practically all constitutional restraints."
+The next day, Sackett sent a telegram to the State Department: "On the basis of this law the Hitler Cabinet can reconstruct the entire system of government as it eliminates practically all constitutional restraints."
 He then resigned his post and resumed afterwards his former business activities.

 Death

 He died of a heart attack while visiting Baltimore, and is buried in Cave Hill Cemetery, Louisville.

 Senator Sackett was a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States by right of his father's service in the Union Army during the American Civil War.